Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

-When we consider Eq.~(\ref{eq:learningcurve:def1}) as a function of the number of observations for a fixed learner \learner, we obtain the \emph{observation learning curve} of learner \learner.
-That is, the observation learning curve is simply the function $\learningcurve(\learner, \cdot): \mathbb{N} \rightarrow \mathbb{R}$; so it is a \emph{sequence} of performances, one for each training size.
+When we consider Eq.~(\ref{eq:learningcurve:def1}) as a function of the number of training samples for a fixed learner \learner, we obtain the \emph{\samplecurve} of learner \learner.
+That is, the \samplecurve is the function $\learningcurve(\learner, \cdot): \mathbb{N} \rightarrow \mathbb{R}$; so it is a \emph{sequence} of performances, one for each training size.
+Fig.~\ref{fig:performancecurves_vanilla} (left) visualises this by means of the green line and compares this to two other types of learning curves with the error rate as the loss (see Sec.~\ref{sec:background:othertypes}).

-Alternatively, many learning algorithms implement an iterative internal optimization process, which allows describing the learning progress over time or a number of iterations.
+Alternatively, many learning algorithms implement an iterative internal optimisation process, which allows describing the learning progress over time or a number of iterations.
+For example, neural network training produces a new hypothesis after every batch or epoch, ensemble learners like bagging or boosting produce a new hypothesis after every added ensemble member, and support vector machine optimizers yield updated attribute or instance coeffients in iteration.
 In the formal framework, a learner can be seen more generally as a function $\learner: \dataspace \times \Omega \rightarrow \hypospace^+$ that maps a dataset to a \emph{sequence} of hypotheses, one for each of its iterations.
 The above error function for learners can then be written as

 Here, \timeanchor expresses some budget, for example, time or a number of iterations over the dataset, often expressed in epochs.